Adames homers twice as Brewers pound lowly Reds 10-5

 TRAINER’S ROOM

-After placing two players on the injured list Wednesday with unspecified designations, Bell is confident the team can avoid a full-blown COVID-19 outbreak.
+After placing two players on the injured list Wednesday with unspecified designations, Reds manager David Bell is confident the team can avoid a full-blown COVID-19 outbreak.
 But he recognizes that it’s not always easy despite comprehensive mitigation efforts.

 Cincinnati also placed first baseman Joey Votto on the COVID-19 IL earlier this week.